-- act as a point of contact with the three safeguarding partners (Local authority, the clinical commissioning group (CCG) and the chief officer of police for an area any part of which falls within the council area); - liaise with the headteacher to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - as required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member; - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; and - act as a source of support, advice and expertise for all staff.
+• act as a point of contact with the three safeguarding partners (Local authority, the clinical commissioning group (CCG) and the chief officer of police for an area any part of which falls within the council area).

+- liaise with the headteacher to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirements for children to have an appropriate adult. - as required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, service providers and SENCOs) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; and - act as a source of support, advice and expertise for all staff. - liaise with the senior mental health lead and, where available, the mental health support team, where safeguarding concerns are linked to mental health - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school or college.